awsdocs/aws-single-sign-on-user-guide/doc_source/manage-your-identity-source-change.md

 1. On the **Change identity source** page, select the source you want to switch to, and then choose **Next**\.
 If you are switching to a Microsoft AD directory, you must choose the available directory from the provided menu\.
 **Important**
-Changing a source removes all user assignments that were previously assigned\.
-You must manually reapply these once you have successfully changed your source\.
+Changing your source to or from Active Directory removes all existing user and group assignments\.
+You must manually reapply assignments after you have successfully changed your source\.

 1. Choose **Next: Review**\.